 For all you collective pitch RC helicopter pilots out there - this design/method of thrust reversal makes the most sense.
-In essence these are collective pitch quadcopters (CPMR - collective pitch multi rotor perhaps), and I predict a same/similar name is what they will be going by to differentiate them from what I see as the "lesser design" of direction change.
+In essence these are collective pitch quadcopters (CPMR - collective pitch multi rotor perhaps)?

 To understand the basic principle of how these work, just think of a quadrotor having a conventional variable pitch tail rotor running horizontally on each of the four quad booms/arms.

 This is by far the superior way of achieving thrust reversal (at least when it comes to efficiency).
 The draw back is it's more mechanically complex.

-I also suspect it will be more difficult if not impossible to upgrade current mulit-rotor stabilization systems to variable pitch with firmware alone since there will be four servo outputs needed as well, separate from the ESC output/s.
+I was also more difficult if not impossible to upgrade current mulit-rotor stabilization systems to variable pitch with firmware alone since there was four servo outputs needed as well, separate from the ESC output/s.

 My guess was a whole new line of variable or collective pitch multirotor stabilization systems would soon start being marketed by the big name players such as DJI (maybe the Naza MCP)...
 But again, due to complete lack of interest in 3D quad copters, none ever made it.

-As of August 2018, the three main commercially available collective pitch quadcopters on the market are:
+The three main commercially available collective pitch quadcopters that were on the market from 2015 to 2018 were:

 At double to an order of magnitude, the cost over the reversible type fixed pitch 3D quads, there is a huge price premium.
 Also, they are all mechanically complicated with the belt drives despite the elegant layouts.